khoobacca/khoobacca/README.md

-Hey everyone!
-Welcome to my temporary blog!
+Hey everyone, welcome to my temporary blog!
 I'm an aerospace materials engineering student at UBC interested in all sorts of things!
 When I'm not going to the gym, I like to keep up to date with world events and refine some analytic strategies for investing!